cockroachdb/docs/v21.1/multiregion-scale-application.md

 To scale to multiple regions:

-[1.](#scale-deployments) Scale both the deployment of your database and the deployment of your application to multiple regions.
+[1.](#scale-database-deployments) Scale the deployment of your database to multiple regions.

-[2.](#transform-a-single-region-schema-into-a-multi-region-schema) Migrate the database schema from a single-region schema to a multi-region schema, using a schema migration tool.
+[2.](#scale-application-deployments) Scale the deployment of your application to multiple regions.

-[3.](#upgrade-read-write-operations) If necessary, upgrade the read/write operations in the application to work with your new database schema.
+[3.](#transform-a-single-region-schema-into-a-multi-region-schema) Migrate the database schema from a single-region schema to a multi-region schema.

-## Scale deployments
+[4.](#upgrade-read-write-operations) If necessary, upgrade the read/write operations in the application to work with your new database schema.

-### Scale database deployments
+## Scale database deployments

-In order to use CockroachDB's [multi-region capabilities](multiregion-overview.html), your CockroachDB cluster must have nodes deployed in multiple regions, with different [regional localities](multiregion-overview.html#cluster-regions).
+In order to use CockroachDB's [multi-region capabilities](multiregion-overview.html), your CockroachDB cluster must have nodes deployed in multiple regions, with different [regional node localities](multiregion-overview.html#cluster-regions).

 For instructions on adding nodes to an existing cluster, see one of the following pages: